acmdas/das_fieldstones/morefieldstones2019.md

 Dr - Frozen, cold frozen?
 Frozen to the touch?

-W - No, like how you feel when you are scared and can't breath or talk or do anything.
+W - No, like how you feel when you are scared and can’t  breath or talk or do anything.
 I felt like this evil, like it was looking at me.

 Dr - This evil.
 Well, what do you think this evil wanted?